skeeto/transcription-mode/README.md

 The gist of the mode is to be able to precisely control media playback while in a buffer containing that media's transcription.
-The main use case is to rewind the video by a few second in order to re-listen to a few words so they can be typed into the buffer, or corrected.
+The main use case is to rewind the video by a few seconds in order to re-listen to a few words so they can be typed into the buffer, or corrected.
 It uses VideoLAN's console interface to drive playback from within Emacs.